Gzbox/select_to_select2/README.md

 This is a repository of 「Select To Select2 Plugin」 which is a Redmine plugin.

-## Version description
+## Description of this warehouse

 - Upgrade the select2 from `3.4.5` to `3.4.6`.
 - Fix incompatible `redmine 4.2.3`.
+- Optimize the multi-selection state switching, the problem that the interface is not refreshed in time.
+- Fix the problem that the content of the select option will exceed the visible area of the screen when it is too long.
 - Self-test `redmine 4.2.3` operates normally.
-Other versions are not tested
+Other versions are not tested.

 ## Features